developeruche/riscv-evm-experiment/RESULT-draft.md

 **My point: It is not going to be all roses.
 While it would certainly reduce the learning curve—with no need to pick up a new language like Solidity—we shouldn't forget there is still significant work to be done.**

 # DRAFT RESULT

+# Some Note (not-formal, just for me)
+1. I am not doing this like warming storage and other stuffs because I am currently not handle gas metering in this Draft Experiment, it is Kinda out of scope for.
+In the Final Result all these and others would be included the final result goal is to be Identical to the original EVM, this is to be fare on compute benchs.

+2. Ethereum going the route of using Riscv this way (that is keeping the initial design philosophy of the EVM) would carry alot of overhead cost, computationally and developer's experience.
+I am of the opinion to ditch the initial design philosophy of the EVM completely and use a more modern approach (e.g., RISC-V...), we would need to redefine the blockchain storage, addresses, signature schemes and so on.
+This is not to undermine the technological exploits birthed in the EVM, but a transistion of this nature would be a significant undertaking, so much is changing, so much could break.
+Leaving this big questions, how does the future look like? are we (developers) every going to see a future where these innovations will be implemented?
+Are we (Ethereum decision makers) going to off-load this innovation burden to L2 teams (which would have less resources, and  this could lead to more fagmentations we current trying to solve)...
+This are really hard questions which need to be answered. it quite funny how these questions gets some persons angry at me, it needs to be addressed either way.

+3. It would be nice to have my concluding on the result placed in the beginning and end of the document.

+4. I can assure with high certainty that this experimental code is buggy and should not be used for anything looking like a production environment.